 Computer science engineering is constantly evolving, changing, and adapting to the advancements in technology, science and innovation.
 A degree in CSE without any specialisation is just as valuable as a degree with a specialisation.
-Therefore, there is no clear answer to the question which is better CSE or CSE with specialisation in AI.
-The only differentiating factor in this case is the fact that someone with a specialisation has a much narrower scope of working in the field of computer science engineering.
+Therefore, there is no clear answer to the question of which is better CSE or CSE with specialisation in AI.
+The only differentiating factor, in this case, is the fact that someone with a specialisation has a much narrower scope of working in the field of computer science engineering.

 - Broad scope: Pursuing a degree in CSE will give you a broad range of career options as you can choose from a variety of fields, even much later in your professional career.

-- Career Opportunities: CSE has applications in almost every industry, from the banking sector to healthcare and governance.
+- Career Opportunities: CSE has applications in almost every industry, from banking to healthcare and governance.
 It is an indispensable aspect of modern life.

 - Excellent Stipend: One of the biggest perks of this profession is the generous pay.
 Companies are constantly on the lookout for someone who is an innovator, a software developer, a mathematician, an analyst- all in one.
 Luckily, a computer science engineer possesses all of these qualities and much more.

 - Ability to Work Remotely: Let’s be honest, the pandemic has made us really comfortable with the work-from-home culture.
 Numerous opportunities for graduates and freelancers are available, enabling them to work for a company based in a foreign country from the comfort of their homes.